fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-map-using-angularjs.md

 4. Include `ng-fusioncharts` as a dependency in the application.
 Call `angular.module()` to add the dependency.

-5. Include the chart type
+5. Include the FusionMaps renderer

+6. Include the map definition file

+7. Include the map type.

-6. Include the FusionCharts theme file to apply the style to the charts
+8. Include the FusionCharts theme file to apply the style to the charts

-7. Add the chart and the theme as a dependency to the core
+9. Add the map and the theme as a dependency to the core

-8. Store the chart configurations in a JSON object.
+10. Store the map configurations in a JSON object.
 In this JSON object:
-    * Set the chart type as `angulargauge`.
-Each chart type is represented with a unique chart alias.
-For Angular Gauge chart, the alias is `angulargauge`.
+    * Set the map type as `world`.
+Each map type is represented with a unique map alias.
+For World Map, the alias is `world`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height (in pixels).
     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of the `dataSource`.

-9. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named MyController.
+11. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named MyController.

 The consolidated code is shown below: